 While no method of electronic storage or transmission is completely secure, we continually update our safeguards to align with industry best practices.
 Customers remain responsible for ensuring they have obtained the necessary consent or authorisation before uploading Personal Information or Sensitive Information into the Platform.

-Data Sovereignty and Retention
+Data Residency and Retention

 Data Retention: We retain Customer Personal Information for as long as the Customer's subscription remains active, or as otherwise directed by the Customer, unless a longer retention period is required by law.